tezos/tezos-mirror/docs/developer/python_testing_framework.rst

   in `tests_python/`, or simple `make test-python-lint` from the Tezos home directory.
 Note that linting and typechecking are enforced by the CI in the build stage.
-- If you modify the API (launchers or deamons), make sure you maintain the layers structure.
+- If you modify the API (launchers or daemons), make sure you maintain the layers structure.
 API shouldn't rely testing constants (``tools/constant.py`` or ``tools/paths.py``).